 This paper proceeds as follows.
 The second section studies literature related to social capital, and the third explains the theoretical effects of social capital in response to sanctions.
-The fourth section describes data collection, variables, and methods.
-The fifth explains empirical findings, and the sixth section concludes.
+The fourth section describes the data collection, variables, and methods.
+The fifth presents the empirical findings, and the sixth section concludes.

-Literature Reviews
+Literature review

 Social capitals

-Political scientist Robert Putnam (2000) introduced the concept of social capital as “features of social organizations such as networks, norms, and social trust that facilitate coordination and cooperation for mutual benefit” (65).
-Social capital remains much-discussed in political science and is particularly used to explain such phenomena as political participation.
+Political scientist Robert Putnam (2000) introduced the concept of social capital as ‘features of social organizations such as networks, norms, and social trust that facilitate coordination and cooperation for mutual benefit’ (65).
+Social capital remains much-discussed in political science and is particularly used to explain phenomena such as political participation.
 The origins of social capital appear in the works of Bourdieu (1986) and Coleman (1988), and the concept continues to be defined generally as degrees of trust, networks built through association (membership), and the confidence people feel within their communities.

-Bourdieu (1986) saw social capital as the institutionalization of relationships and mutual acquaintance and the sum of the benefits or opportunities that an individual or an institution will have, both real or virtual, through a network.
-Coleman (1988) defined social capital as an aspect of social relations or social structure in which certain actions become possible for an individual by participating in it.
-Not only that, Brehm and Rahn (1997) viewed social capital as a similar concept to a cooperative network (social network) within the community where individuals’ engagement in communities created higher levels of interpersonal trust and thus, promoted collective action between citizens to facilitate the resolution of problems within that community.
+Bourdieu (1986) perceived social capital as the institutionalization of relationships and mutual acquaintance and the sum of the benefits or opportunities that an individual or an institution will achieve, both real or virtual, through a network.
+Coleman (1988) defined social capital as an aspect of social relations or social structure in which certain actions become possible for an individual through participation.
+In addition, Brehm and Rahn (1997) viewed social capital as a similar concept to a cooperative network (social network) within the community where individuals’ engagement in communities created higher levels of interpersonal trust and thus, promoted collective action between citizens to facilitate the resolution of problems within that community.

 High degrees of social capital enhance societies and their effective functioning.
 Three of its aspects are particularly influential and can be measured.
 The first is trust, which heightens a sense of inclusion.
 As trust increases, members are more likely to support and protect the community.
 The second is membership, which allows for smaller groups of like-minded people to create dense networks that engender information flow.
-Lastly, confidence is about high levels of social capital developed within communities.
-When the populace feels confidence in their communities, they tend to show greater political efficacy.
+Finally, confidence is about high levels of social capital developed within communities.
+When the populace has confidence in their communities, they tend to show greater political efficacy.

 Empirical studies generally employ social capital as a dependent variable.
-However, prominent scholars use it as an explanatory variable to explain democratic or economic performance Fukuyama (1995).
-The critical citizen theory and dissatisfied democrat theory, for example, contend that political participation increases when people feel dissatisfied within their communities (Dalton & Welzel, 2015).
-Almond and Verba (1963), The Civic Culture, shows how feelings of efficacy boost confidence among the populace and encourage people to contribute to their societies.
+However, prominent scholars use it as an explanatory variable to explain democratic or economic performance (Fukuyama, 1995).
+The critical citizen theory and dissatisfied democrat theory, for example, contend that political participation increases when people are dissatisfied within their communities (Dalton & Welzel, 2015).
+Almond and Verba’s (1963), The Civic Culture, clarifies how feelings of efficacy inspire confidence among the populace and encourage people to contribute to their societies.
 Through feelings of efficacy, political participation increases as trust and confidence increase within a community.

 Research into social capital mainly addresses comparative politics, and extensive survey research compares and contrasts degrees of social capital in countries and regions.
-By observing social capital within the framework of international relations and particularly international political economy, we observe how social capital contributes to resisting sanctions.
+By observing social capital within the framework of international relations and particularly the international political economy, we observe how social capital contributes to resisting sanctions.
 In measuring social capital, according to degrees of intra-community trust, membership, and confidence, we theorize whether higher degrees of social capital encourage a populace to defy sanctions and resist policy concessions.

-Economic Sanctions
+Economic sanctions